alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 If the Receiver is not capable of consuming the RTSP Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.
 An RTSP Receiver MUST obtain the SDP transport files describing the RTSP Stream/sub-Streams using the `DESCRIBE` method and assess the Stream compatibility.

 An RTSP Receiver MAY connect to a non-NMOS RTSP Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Sender.
 Such RTSP Receiver SHOULD as a best effort interoperate with the non-NMOS RTSP Sender.

+An RTSP Receiver MAY support an `ext_rtsp_session_control` transport parameter to simplify connections to non-NMOS RTSP Senders, using only the IS-05 Receiver's transport parameters to establish the connection.
+The `ext_rtsp_session_control` parameter corresponds to the `a=control` session attribute of an SDP transport file.
+The `source_ip` transport parameter MUST match with the resolved IP address of the `host` parameter of the `ext_rtsp_session_control` URL.
+The `source_port` transport parameter MUST match with the `port` parameters of the `ext_rtsp_session_control` URL.
+The optional `ext_rtsp_session_control` transport parameter is not a replacement of the required `source_ip` and `source_port` parameters of the [TCP Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_tcp.json) schema.

+> Note: The following strings are examples of aggregate session controls: "a=control:rtsp://matrox.com/movie", "a=control:rtsps://matrox.com/movie".

 An RTSP Receiver MUST use the `GET_PARAMETER` method with no entity body ping the RTSP server and SHOULD keep the connection alive.
 The RTSP Receiver SHOULD NOT send a ping before half the session `timeout` period, from the last `SETUP` response, is reached.